 Pizza Hut Brand Growth Strategy: Returning to its roots

 You wouldn’t normally look back to go forwards, but sometimes a return to your roots can make sense for growth.
-This was the case for Pizza Hut, which says it had lost sight of what it stood for in North America.
+This was the case for Pizza Hut, who had lost sight of what they stood for in North America.

 “As we evolved, our tone changed and there really wasn’t a clear understanding of what we stood for,” Marianne Radley, Pizza Hut’s Chief Brand Officer, told The Drum.
 “We should never have lost sight of where we came from, and that’s the fact we were born in a restaurant, not a boardroom.
 That’s really a point of difference for us within the category.”

 The brand decided to tap into consumer nostalgia by resurrecting its red-roof logo that ran between 1967 and 1999.
 It also adopted a bolder tone of voice to assert the brand’s position as an American icon.

 “Pizza Hut is an American, iconic classic that’s ingrained in people’s hearts and minds,” said Radley.
 “We attest that to the fact we really were the original pizza company – the first national pizza chain – and we’re celebrating that with a little more of a confident and unapologetic tone.”

 The strategy is backed by qualitative research conducted with more than 3,000 consumers that found people still consider Pizza Hut as “the OG of the pizza category.”

 To reconnect with the original essence of Pizza Hut, the brand’s marketing team trawled through company archives, finding old menus, recipe cards and photos.
 It reminded them of the style the restaurant was once famed for: checked tablecloths, red glass tumblers and Tiffany-style lamps.